w3f/polkadot-wiki/docs/general/polkadot-v1.md

 through auctions, but an auction winner can access a "freighter of blocks" regardless of their need.
 This creates high entry barriers and can lead to energy and resource waste.

-For more information about blockspace, see [this interview](https://youtu.be/e1vISppPwe4) with Robert Habermeier as well as [this article](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/) by him.
+For more information about blockspace, see [this interview](https://youtu.be/e1vISppPwe4) with Robert Habermeier, as well as [this article](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/) by him.

 ## A Perspective Shift: Upcoming Polkadot Features